 These sets of species were highly similar across provinces (the Hawksbill sea turtle Eretmochelys imbricata featuring in the top 10 FUSE species of every province; see Figure S4A), with the Mediterranean Sea, Lusitania, and Northern European Sea presenting the most unique set of FUSE species (Figure S3A).

 It is noteworthy that the top 10 FUSE species of each province features in the top 20% of global FUSE species rank, some of which upholding the extremes of either the province’s or global functional space (e.g., Rhincodon typus, Balaenoptera musculus, and Balaenoptera borealis; see Figure 2 and Table S1).

+[INSERT DISCUSSION FOR THIS SECTION]

 FUSE index per province of FRed coldspots

-The species upholding the functional diversity of FRed coldspots were predominantly marine mammals.

-Although low in numbers, these species occupied an extensive portion of the global functional space and in certain instances supported its extremes (e.g., Balaenoptera physalus, Lobodon carcinophaga; see Figure 3)
+The species upholding the functional diversity of FRed coldspots were predominantly marine mammals (Figure X Table X?).
+Although low in numbers, these species occupied an extensive portion of the global functional space (FRic = xxx%) and in certain instances supported its extremes (e.g., Balaenoptera physalus, Lobodon carcinophaga; see Figure 3)

 The top 10 FUSE species per province were mostly cetaceans and fish (Table S2), and highly dissimilar across provinces (Figure S3B), as a consequence of biogeographical species turnover.
 Only spatially adjacent provinces (such as Continental High Antarctic, Scotia Sea, and Subantarctic Islands) showed the least dissimilarity.
 Given its global distribution, the blue whale Balaenoptera musculus featured as the top FUSE species in every province but in the Cold Temperate Northwest Pacific (Table S2 and Figure S4B).